Kingdom of Yugoslavia: Farming

 Three-quarters of the Yugoslav workforce was engaged in agriculture.
 A few commercial farmers existed, but most were subsistence peasants.
 Those in the south were especially poor, living in a hilly, infertile region.
-No large estates existed except in the north, and all of those were owned by foreigners.
-Indeed, one of the first actions undertaken by the new Yugoslav state in 1919 was to break up the estates and dispose of foreign, and in particular Hungarian landowners.
+No large estates existed except in the north, and most of those were owned by non-Slavs.
+Indeed, one of the first actions undertaken by the new Yugoslav state in 1919 was to break up the estates and dispose of non-Slavic, and in particular Hungarian landowners.
 Nearly 40% of the rural population was surplus (i.e., excess people not needed to maintain current production levels), and despite a warm climate, Yugoslavia was also relatively dry.
 Internal communications were poor, damage from World War I had been extensive, and with few exceptions agriculture was devoid of machinery or other modern farming technologies.

 The 1931 census revealed that 34% of Yugoslav peasants owned less than five acres of land; another 34% owned between five-twelve acres of land; 29% owned fifty acres; and 3% owned more than fifty acres.
 The interwar era saw the emergence of a class known as the worker-peasants who engaged in seasonal work, working part of the year on the farm and another part in industry, usually mining.
 About 90% of Yugoslav farmers owned their own land, which explained why so many were unwilling to break with their rural lifestyle completely.
 More than half of industrial workers belonged to the worker-peasant category.
 In 1931, the Social Ministry reported: that in Yugoslavia there is a constant stream of laborers coming and going from agriculture to industry and vice versa.
 What has developed is a new class of workers-we call them industrialized peasants-who are regularly employed industry without having broken their ties to agriculture".
 The Great Depression hurt Yugoslavia very badly with most people living a lower standard of living in 1940 than they had in 1920.
 Between 1925-1933, the income of peasants fell by two-thirds.